merenlab/anvio/anvio/docs/artifacts/reaction-network.md

 This artifact represents the metabolic reaction network, which can be stored in a %(contigs-db)s or a %(pan-db)s by %(anvi-reaction-network)s.

 Reaction networks enable investigations of biochemical pathways at the molecular level, protein and metabolite abundances, and the relation of these to genomic data stored in anvi'o databases.
-Networks can be exported as a file formatted for compatibility with metabolic modeling packages such as COBRApy: see %(anvi-get-metabolic-model-file).
+Networks can be exported as a file formatted for compatibility with metabolic modeling packages such as COBRApy: see %(anvi-get-metabolic-model-file)s.

 ## Network structure